elegant-scipy/elegant-scipy/markdown/ch2.markdown

 # Vighnesh Birodkar: build a region adjacency graph from nD images

-You probably know that digital images are made up of *pixels*, point samples of a light signal *sampled on a regular grid*.
+You probably know that digital images are made up of *pixels*.
+These are the light signal *sampled on a regular grid*.
 When computing on images, we often deal with objects much larger than individual pixels.
-In a landscape, the sky, the earth, trees, rocks, and so on, each span many pixels.
+In a landscape, the sky, earth, trees, rocks each span many pixels.
 A common structure to represent these is the Region Adjacency Graph, or RAG.
 It holds the properties of each region in the image, and the spatial relationships between them.
-Building such a structure could be a complicated affair; more so when images are not two-dimensional but 3D and even 4D, as is common in microscopy, materials science, and climatology, among others.
-But here we will show you how to do it in a few lines of code using NetworkX and a generalized filter from SciPy's N-dimensional image processing submodule.
+Building such a structure could be a complicated affair, and even more difficult when images are not two-dimensional but 3D and even 4D, as is common in microscopy, materials science, and climatology, among others.
+But here we will show you how to produce an RAG in a few lines of code using NetworkX and a generalized filter from SciPy's N-dimensional image processing submodule.

 ```python